ThirumuruganS8/farmtech/README.md

 The following summarizes the considerations for each of the criteria, some of which have been mentioned throughout the report:

 - Desirability
-  - Africa is amongst the **worst hit by food insecurity**, and the information provided by Farmtech could help educate the Tamilnadu farming community to enhance their crop yields
+  - India is amongst the **worst hit by food insecurity**, and the information provided by Farmtech could help educate the Tamilnadu farming community to enhance their crop yields
   - The Tamilnadu agriculture sector is one of the least efficient, and having more access to information could help them in becoming more efficient
   - For lower income countries, a larger portion of their income is spent on food.
 The rising food prices further challenges food security for them.
 Improved crop yields from using Farmtech could help to keep food prices low for the Tamilnadu community
   - Tamilnadu governments, agricultural ministries, and international aid groups could use the tool to better understand existing and ideal conditions, and provide necessary support to the farmers